-Apply these tips to create a greener, more efficient home:
+Here are some tips you can apply right now to create a greener, more efficient home.

 However, keep in mind that, when you hang clothes to dry in your home, moisture evaporates into your space and can potentially cause dampness issues or even mold and mildew.
 Our team at Prairie Electric is happy to help you install a humidity-sensing fan that can pull moisture out of your home to prevent contamination.

-This goes for the heat and A/C in your home as well as your fridge.
+This goes for the heat and air conditioner in your home as well as your fridge.
 It takes a lot of energy to keep your home warm, so layering clothing when you’re at home can reduce the need for extreme temperature control.

 All of your appliances require annual or bi-annual checks to make sure they’re in tip-top shape.
 If they’re not, you may be wasting electricity without noticing it.
-Plus, these inspections help prevent fire hazards and help you spot red flags before they get out of control.
+These inspections help prevent fire hazards and help you spot red flags before they get out of control.

 Saving electricity doesn’t have to be difficult or expensive.
 Your daily habits are the biggest driving force behind how much energy you consume.
 Lower your consumption in small ways each day and your wallet — and the planet — will thank you.